jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+####This submission includes a reference to the project code.

-You're reading it! and here is a link to my [project code](https://github.com/jiforcen/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/jiforcen/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration